jamiekowalski/foldingtext-extra/filter.ftplugin/README.md

 If the path cannot be parsed, a message is logged to the console.
 (Access the console in FoldingText choosing Help > SDK Runner and clicking the gear icon in the window that opens.)

-The extension can also be used with [TaskPaper 3](http://support.foldingtext.com/discussions/development-versions).
-In TaskPaper, `;` matches projects rather than headings.

-Requires [FoldingText 2.0](http://support.foldingtext.com/discussions/development-versions) build 723 or later, or [TaskPaper 3.0](http://support.foldingtext.com/discussions/development-versions).

 ## To Install

 Download the [ZIP of this repository](https://github.com/jamiekowalski/foldingtext-extra/archive/master.zip) and move `filter.ftplugin` and `jmk_panel.ftplugin` to your FoldingText plug-ins folder (open this from FoldingText by choosing File > Open Application Folder).
 Restart FoldingText.